Skip to content

 The Lincoln Conservation District Board of Supervisor’s Meeting is held the third Wednesday of each month at 4:00 p.m.

-It alternates between Lincoln County Annex in Eureka and AFM building in Libby.
+It alternates between Lincoln County Annex in Eureka and AFM building in Libby April through December.
+January through March are hybrid meetings (Zoom) initiated at the Annex office in Eureka.

 310 Permits